Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Day 4-10: Blastema Formation

-• Wound appears completely sealed
+• Wound appears sealed or less raw

 • Small white bud of regeneration tissue appears at tip